 Good performance in certain modules can lead to exemption recommendations from professional examinations of the Institute and Faculty of Actuaries.

-This three-year course provides an advanced understanding of mathematics and its application to the world of finance.
+This three-year BSc Mathematics and Finance degree provides an advanced understanding of mathematics and its application to the world of finance.

 Functions, Vectors and Calculus (30 credits)